peymanslh/peymanslh.github.io/content/posts/100-days-of-focus.md

 - 1 Hour learning of Java and Spring framework

 ### Day 4: August 1
-- Watch 1 episodes of a video course about Back-end engineering.
+- Watch 1 episodes of [Fundamentals of Backend Engineering](https://www.udemy.com/course/fundamentals-of-backend-communications-and-protocols/) course.
 - Read a chapter of “Cracking the Coding Interview” book.

 ### Day 5: August 2